 Ensemble involvement at Lee University is one of the highlights of the School of Music.
-With a strong history of over fifty years of dynamic ensemble offerings, the instrumental and vocal ensembles are open to music majors and non-music majors alike.
+With a strong history of over fifty years of dynamic ensemble offerings, instrumental and vocal ensembles are open to all interested and qualified students regardless of major.
 Most university music ensembles require an audition, unless otherwise noted, and provide musical and ministry experiences that mold the college experience for our students.
 Ensemble auditions are held at the beginning of every semester.

 The Lee University Jazz Ensemble performs traditional and recent literature for the traditional Big Band.
 The ensemble includes rhythm, saxophones, trumpets, and trombones.
 A frequent award winner at national festivals, it performs for campus, school, and civic events.
 Its students also have the opportunity to perform in combos.
 The groups are under the supervision of tenor saxophonist Alan Wyatt, a highly acclaimed soloist known for his imaginative improvisations.